Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario

-The direct and dual theories for quarks of equal masses are considered in sections 2-4.
-Other sections deal with quarks of unequal masses, when there are $\nl$ lighter flavors with masses $\ml$\,, and $\nh=N_F-\nl$ heavier flavors with masses $\ml<\mh\ll\la$.
-The mass spectra of both the direct and dual theories are described in sections 2-5.
-It is shown that in all cases when there is the additional small parameter at hand (it is $0<\bo/N_F=(3N_c-N_F)/N_F\ll 1$ for the direct theory, and its analog $0<\bd/N_F=(2N_F-3N_c)/N_F\ll 1$ for the dual one), this allows to trace the parametrical differences in the mass spectra of the direct and dual theories.
-The sections 6-8 deal with the direct theory only, in some special regimes of interest.
-Finally, some conclusions are presented in the section 9.\\
+The organization of this paper is the following.
+The direct and dual theories for quarks of equal small masses, $0<m_Q\ll \la$, are considered in sections 2-4 and 7.
+Other sections deal with quarks of unequal masses, when there are $\nl$ lighter flavors with masses $\ml$ and $\nh=(N_F-\nl)$ heavier flavors with masses $0<\ml<\mh\ll\la$.
+The mass spectra of both the direct and dual theories in the conformal window are described in Sections 2-5.
+It is shown that in all cases where an additional small parameter is available (it is $0<\bo/N_F=(3N_c-N_F)/N_F\ll 1$ at the right end of the conformal window and its dual analog $0<\bd/N_F=(2N_F-3N_c)/N_F\ll 1$ at the left end), the parametrical differences in the mass spectra of the direct and dual theories can be traced.
+Sections 6-9 deal with the direct and dual theories in some special regimes of interest.
+Finally, some conclusions are presented in Section 10.
+Besides, there is one Appendix.